tristan957/tristan.partin.io/content/blog/electron-linux-and-your-file-chooser/index.md

 [^1]:
-    If you are using an application that doesn't use `GtkFileChooserNative`, it could be worth opening a dialogue with the maintainer to better support alternative platforms.
+    If you are using an application that doesn't use `GtkFileChooserNative`, it could be worth opening a dialog with the maintainer to better support alternative platforms.

 [^2]: